-Risk Likelihood Consequence Rating Action/Strategy That Council do not approve the licences.
-Rare Minor Low Council is aware of requirements of Act and Regulations
+Risk Likelihood Consequence Rating Action/Strategy

+That Council Rare Minor Low Council is aware of

+do not requirements of Act

+approve the and Regulations

+licences.

 13. The above four operating caravan parks have been inspected by Shire Officers and have been found to be compliant with no issues reported.